 This document can be helpful when used in conjunction with the Digging Deeper into Content Areas documents, available in Math/Algebra I, ELA/Keystone Literature, and Science/Keystone Biology.
-These documents can be accessed here: https://sites.google.com/a/iu13.org/pvaas-pl-resources/home/digging-deeper-into-content-areas
+These documents can be accessed by clicking on the Digging Deeper link found on the PVAAS login page.

 Effective use of this guide requires collaborative reflection on the variables, and responses to the variables with evidence (rather than a "yes" or "no").
-This guide is neither a checklist nor is it sequenced in any specific order.
+This guide is not a checklist.
 Rather, it a listing of issues to explore more deeply, and requires careful selection of where to start and how deeply to probe, discussion about evidence of practice, and honest reflection.
 The focus and starting point is dependent on the school's current status and needs.
 Each question is to be considered and answered with solid evidence.